 - Tactics & Timeline.
 What are the tasks and activities that need to be completed?
 What is the timeline for the campaign and these tactics?

 When developing a content strategy, we start with three things in mind:

 - What will the target audience get out of the content?
-If the audience is a blogger or news outlet – what will their audience get out of the content?
+If the audience is a blogger or news outlet (for PR outreach) – what will their audience get out of the content?
 We are constantly putting ourselves in the readers’/viewers’/consumers’ shoes.
-Think through how your targeted audience will interpret the content.
+Think through how your target audience will receive and interpret the content.

 - Is the content timely and newsworthy?
 For public relations content, we want it to be newsworthy.
 Is there a recent trend or recent news story that the content can relate to?
 For consumers, being timely with your message is also important.
 Is there an upcoming event that the content can support?
 Thinking through the timing and hitting the timing right makes the difference between marketing campaign success and failure.